Ladme/memdian/README.md

 1) **memthick** calculates membrane thickness (phosphate-phosphate distance) across the entire membrane and writes the result as a plottable xy-map.
 2) **wdcalc** calculates water defect: a number of water beads/molecules inside a specified cylinder.
 3) **wdmap** calculates water defect across the entire membrane and writes the result as a plottable xy-map.
+4) **memplanes** calculates thickness of each membrane leaflet and writes the result as a plottable xy-map.

 ## Dependencies